31clip/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-June-July.md

 # Community Management CCF Proposal

-Sent XXXX billion QUBIC to wallet COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI to support Community Management.
-The Qubic amount was calculated using a valuation of XXXX USDT per billion.
+Sent 20 billion QUBIC to wallet COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI to support Community Management.
+The Qubic amount was calculated using a valuation of 1600 USDT per billion.

 ### Available Options:
 > **Option 0**: No, I don’t want

-> **Option 1**: Yes, approve the budget of ****bln QUBIC.
+> **Option 1**: Yes, approve the budget of 20 bln QUBIC.

 ## What Is Community Management
 The Community Management Team moderates the Qubic Discord server and Telegram channels and supports several regional and multilingual hubs.
 While the core team is composed of designated moderators and coordinators, it also relies on volunteers.
 Together they make up a team of approximately 18 members.